Located in the beautiful Disney’s Animal Kingdom Lodge, Boma is an amazing buffet that offers breakfast and dinner.

 Third, if the coffee is fantastic (which it is), it will taste even better with one of the unbelievable desserts offered after your meal.
 One of the favorites is Zebra Domes which are creamy white mousse zebra domes infused with Amarula liqueur and striped with dark chocolate.

 Boma’s Disney Magic

 One final personal note about Boma.
 Our family had dined at Boma a few years back and after we left, we all commented about how fantastic the butternut squash soup was.

 Well, we finally got back to Disney World a year later and as we sat down in the restaurant we told the server how excited we were for the soup.
 He sadly told us that it was not on the menu that evening.

 I said, “How did you do this?”
 He said, “I told the manager about how you were looking forward to this soup and she had the chef make up a batch just for you!”

-Another buffet that we love is Chef Mickey’s, located in the Contemporary Hotel.
+If you want character meals, check out Chef Mickey’s, located in the Contemporary Hotel.
 Find out more about it here!